 Prior to picking the material from stock, the work order is 'released' which is an indication that Production Control now supervises the management of the work order.
 As part of the work order release process, the work order operation extract will create the work order operations from the effective routing.
 If there are any work order component demands that designate that components are to be issued to the work center, as part of this extract the work order component demand will be linked to a work order operation.

 The next step in the process is the Pick Process of components from stores.
 Production Control will denote that the work order is to be picked and a work order pick list for all components that are not backflushed will be made available to the store room for picking and sending to the shop floor.
 Stores will also record the quantity issued.

 The direct laborer can record the times spent on an operation.
 These times are recorded in terms of hours (or fractions of hours).
 Machine times can also be recorded where appropriate.

 The quantity completed and moved to the next operation can be recorded.
 Based on the routing operation indicators, one transaction could be used to record both a 'complete and move' or one transaction can be used to record the 'complete' and a second to record the 'move'.

 The quantity that is completed at the last operation and is received into inventory is the Work Order Receipt.
 For those work order component demands identified as backflush items, the appropriate 'work order demand issue' from inventory will automatically be done as part of the work order receipt.

 The work order contains all of the costs associated with material component issues and labor and machine time recordings.
 In a standard cost environment, the work order close process will compute the work order variance.

 No reviews have been submitted.
-Do you use Rootstock Software?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Do you use Rootstock Cloud ERP?
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!